eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ### Liquid Wax

-Liquid wax is exactly as is sounds.
-The wax is already a liquidized and then applied in a rub-on form or in spray form.
-The wax applicator may already have a felt pad which absorbs and spreads the liquid on the base of the ski.
-Others may just be bottles that may be dripped on the ski and spread using folded wax paper or paper towels.
+Liquid wax is exactly as it sounds.
+The wax is already liquefied and then applied in a rub-on form or spray form.
+The wax applicator may already have a felt pad that absorbs and spreads the liquid on the base of the ski.
+Others may just be bottles that can be dripped on the ski and spread using folded wax paper or paper towels.

 ![Photo of a variety of liquid waxes.](/assets/img/preseason-wax-liquidwaxes.jpeg) *Photo: Variety of liquid waxes from various manufacturers.
 (Teacup Lake Nordic Cup)*

 Once applied, these waxes require a drying time of approximately 15 to 30 minutes.
-Some waxes may leave a white haze when dried on the ski and others may not be visible when dry.
+Some waxes may leave a white haze when dried on the ski, while others may not be visible when dry.
 Trust the system.

-From here it is a light brushing and the ski is ready to go.
-Brushing too much or too aggressively will actually remove the wax that you just applied as the wax does not penetrate as deep into the base as a traditional hot wax.
+From here, it’s a light brushing, and the ski is ready to go.
+Brushing too much or too aggressively will actually remove the wax that you just applied, as the wax does not penetrate as deep into the base as traditional hot wax.

 **Benefits**
-- Beginner friendly
+- Beginner-friendly
-- Time efficient
+- Time-efficient
 - Hard to make mistakes
 - Requires few tools